chimp1984/Bisq2/network/src/main/java/network/misq/network/design.md

 A typical config contains one Tor and one I2P `P2pServiceNode` with all services activated.
 First we start the servers of all our nodes.
 Then we bootstrap all nodes to the overlay network.
 After that our node is complete.
 When sending a message we create an outbound connection if no connection to that peer already exists.
-After connection is established it performs the _Capability Exchange Protocol_ and once completed it is used to send the message.
+After connection is established it performs the _Connection Handshake Protocol_ and once completed it is used to send the message.
 We send the message from all our network nodes matching the NetworkTypes of the peers `NetworkId`.
 E.g. if peer also supports both Tor and one I2P we send the message over both those networkNodes.
-We can have multiple servers at one `RawNode` used for multiple networkIds (e.g. multiple offers).
+We can have multiple servers at one `Node` used for multiple networkIds (e.g. multiple offers).
 We use a default serverId used for the `OverlayNetworkService`.

 ### Node just supporting the overlay network and data distribution